TSMC in talks with suppliers over first European plant - FT | Headlines

 - Taiwan

-Chipmaker Taiwan Semiconductor Manufacturing Company Ltd (TSMC) is in advanced talks with key suppliers about setting up its first potential European plant in the German city of Dresden, the Financial Times reported on Friday.
+Chipmaker Taiwan Semiconductor Manufacturing Company Ltd (TSMC) is in advanced talks with suppliers about setting up its first European plant in the German city of Dresden, the Financial Times reported on Friday.

-TSMC is sending a team of senior executives to Germany early next year to discuss the level of government support for the prospective plant as well as the capacity of the local supply chain to meet its needs, according to the report, citing people familiar with the matter.
+TSMC is sending a team of senior executives to Germany early next year to discuss the level of government support and the capacity of the local supply chain to meet the prospective plant's needs, the report said, citing people familiar with the matter.
 TSMC said in a statement responding to the report: "We do not rule out any possibility but there is no concrete plan at this time".
 It did not elaborate.

+The Financial Times did not specify whether any government support would be federal, regional or local.
+The east German state of Saxony, of which Dresden is the capital, said it was always in talks with leading companies in the microelectronics industry but the companies themselves make decisions about new locations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)